hawson2003/The-CABO-Game/README.md

 ## Problem Collection for Final Assessment

 ### 1. Shuffling a deck (solved) (Zhang Kezhen)
 In the function `initiateDeck()`, the program has two steps: 1. initate the card deck 2. distribute the initial card to CP1, CP2 & Player.
-The step 2 is relatively easy, but the step 1 is chanllenging to implement.
+The step 2 is relatively easy, but the step 1 is challenging to implement.

 To implement the initiation of the the card deck, I created a function called `createDeck()`.
 In the function, I first push_back 4(colors)*12(values) `Card(c,v)`, and added 2 kings and 2 jokers.
 At this time, the 52 `Card`s in `deck` had not been shuffled.
 So I wrote a function `shuffleDeck (vector<Card>& d)` to shuffle the deck.